simonhaenisch/md-to-pdf/readme.md

 ## Customization

 If you don't like the style, just change `markdown.css` to your liking.
 The paper format and borders can be changed in `index.js`.

+Pull requests are welcome.
+Just keep it simple! 🤓